Friday, 14th February 2025

 This category acknowledges those individuals who have contributed to advances in wound care through innovative products and technology.
 We invite companies to nominate a ground-breaking product/technology that they believe has improved wound care while being cost-effective.

 The incidence of pressure ulcers is increasing and learning how to manage and care for them appropriately is of utmost importance for all professionals in wound care.
-This award is for health professionals who have made outstanding contributions in pressure ulcer care.
+This award is for healthcare professionals who have made outstanding contributions in pressure ulcer care.